Perinatal Consultations

 • Multiple gestations (twins, triplets, or higher)

-• Mother has an elevated maternal serum AFP
+• Elevated maternal serum AFP

 • Oligohydramnios (too little amniotic fluid)